 Anatoly Matveev's practice is a mix of international arbitration, both investment treaty and commercial, and complex cross-border litigation cases.
 He has represented clients or acted against parties from Russia, Ukraine, Kazakhstan, Latvia, Uzbekistan, Kyrgyzstan, and other FSU (former Soviet Union) countries.
 Anatoly has worked on disputes relating to mining, energy, M&A, financial services, shareholders' agreements, joint ventures, fraud, and procurement contracts.

-Anatoly has participated in dozens of arbitration proceedings conducted under the rules of the International Centre for Settlement of Investment Disputes (ICSID), the Arbitration Institute of the Stockholm Chamber of Commerce (SCC), the London Court of International Arbitration (LCIA), the International Chamber of Commerce (ICC), and UNCITRAL.
+Anatoly has participated in dozens of arbitration proceedings conducted under the rules of the International Centre for Settlement of Investment Disputes (ICSID), the Arbitration Institute of the Stockholm Chamber of Commerce (SCC), the London Court of International Arbitration (LCIA), the International Chamber of Commerce (ICC), and the United Nations Commission on International Trade Law (UNCITRAL).
 In addition, he was actively involved in a commercial litigation dispute in the District Court of Amsterdam.
 He has represented clients in arbitrations and court hearings in London, Paris, and Amsterdam.